SadeenHawash/Capstone_TravelApp/README.md

 1. **Access the app:** Open your browser and go to http://localhost:8000 to interact with the app.
 2. **Enter your trip details:**
-   &ensp; - Destination(s) (comma-separated for multiple cities).
+   - Destination(s) (comma-separated for multiple cities).
-   &ensp; - Start Date.
+   - Start Date.
-   &ensp; - End Date.
+   - End Date.
 3. Click **"Add Trip".**
 4. **The trip will be displayed, showing:**

-   &ensp; - Remaining days.
+   - Remaining days.
-   &ensp; - Weather forecast.
+   - Weather forecast.
-   &ensp; - Trip duration.
+   - Trip duration.
-   &ensp; - Destination image.
+   - Destination image.

 5. **Refresh the page** → Your trip will still be there! 🎉
 6. To **remove a trip**, click the **"Remove Trip"** button.